WebberZone/contextual-related-posts/readme.txt

 * **Customisable output**:
 	* Display excerpts in post.
 You can select the length of the excerpt in words
 	* Customise which HTML tags to use for displaying the output in case you don't prefer the default `list` format
+* **Extensible code**: Several actions and filters to modify the output, add more options, etc.

 = Donations =

 I spend a significant amount of my free time maintaing, updating and more importantly supporting this plugin.
-Those who have sought support in the support forums know that I have done by best to answer your question and solve your problem.
+Those who have sought support in the support forums know that I have done my best to answer your question and solve your problem.
 If you have been using this plugin and find this useful, do consider making a donation.
 This helps me pay for my hosting and domains.

 = Contribute =